 • The beneficiary is acquitted of the murder

 Every state but New Hampshire has a law that says a person may not collect from another's estate if he/she was convicted of killing that person.
 This law this applies to the entirety of a deceased's estate, not just the life insurance proceeds.

 Specific State Statutes

 (1) an insanity defense affects the inheritance analysis, (2)the slayer committed intentional homicide versus manslaughter, (3) the slayer’s heirs are also disinherited, and (4) a criminal conviction is required for the law to apply.In the state of Arizona, you can't collect on life insurance if you were convicted of manslaughter.
 In Maryland, if you are convicted of homicide, essentially no one close to you can inherit the money.

 In most states, if the named beneficiary is unable to collect, the benefit passes to the secondary or contingent beneficiary (if one exists).
-If there is no contingent beneficiary, the proceeds would still be paid to the deceased's estate, and would be distributed per the deceased's will, or in the absence of a will, per intestacy succession in probate court.
+If there is no contingent beneficiary, the proceeds would still be paid to the deceased's estate and distributed per the deceased's will.

 Real Life Insurance Murders

-The victim’s wife, Marissa Devault, age 36, alleged that Harrell had choked her into unconsciousness while she was sleeping and that when she became conscious she claimed she saw a second unknown male beating her husband with a hammer.
+The victim’s wife, Marissa Devault, age 36, alleged that Harrell had choked her into unconsciousness while she was sleeping and that when she became conscious she saw a second unknown male beating her husband with a hammer.
 The police found no evidence for this, and she was charged for murder.

 Flores had loaned Devault around $300,000 during their relationship and she would be able to repay him from the proceeds of her husband's life insurance policy.
-Devault was found guilty and sentenced to life without parole.
+Devault was found guilty and was subsequently sentenced to life without parole.

 Mesac Damas was convicted of the murder of his wife of 32 years and mother of their 5 children.
-The wife had previously taken out a $100,000 life insurance policy at Publix which is a Florida supermarket chain where she was employed.
+His wife had previously taken out a $100,000 life insurance policy at Publix which is a Florida supermarket chain where she was employed.

 The couple had been to domestic violence court a total of 3 times during the course of their 10 year marriage.
 Damas claimed that his wife was allegedly trying to “brainwash” him and that she was an “evil spirit.”